Silver Star Property Owners Association

 Additionally, Silverhawk has been collecting additional capacity funds by charging new construction an “extra pillow” fee over the period 2008 to 2019.
 The SSPOA has obtained a listing of all building permits from this period to determine how much capacity funding Silverhawk has collected.
 If you built during this period, we are reaching out to discuss the extra pillows you were assessed.
 All information will be kept confidential and only aggregate amounts will be disclosed.
 Please contact us at email@example.com

 Any utility at common law owes its rate payers transparency and accountability.
 This duty includes the transparency and accountability in respect of the CURF funds and additional capacity funds, since rate payers have an equitable interest in both of these funds.

-The SSPOA has instructed the association’s legal counsel, Norton Rose Fulbright to pursue an accounting of these funds and we hope to have a report at the AGM on December 28th
+The SSPOA hopes to have a report on these funds at the AGM on December 28th

 Silverhawk’s Rate Increase, retroactive for 2018 billing year